GoogleChrome/ip-protection/Masked-Domain-List.md

 ttarget.ru                                       | TTarget                                                        | Not Impacted By Script Blocking
 goldbach.com                                     | TXGroup                                                        | Not Impacted By Script Blocking
 goldbachgroup.com                                | TXGroup                                                        | Not Impacted By Script Blocking
+tamedia.link                                     | TXGroup                                                        | Not Impacted By Script Blocking
 bizrate.com                                      | Taboola                                                        | Not Impacted By Script Blocking
 connexity.com                                    | Taboola                                                        | Not Impacted By Script Blocking
 connexity.net                                    | Taboola                                                        | Not Impacted By Script Blocking